fmitech/employee-manual/index.md

 ![Command Palette](./images/manual/sb3-commandPal.png)
 Press `cmd + shift + p` to bring up the Command Palette

 The command palette uses *fuzzy search* which means you can start typing a part of a command and the list of available commands will be filtered down to include only those with the partially typed word.
 E.g. you can start typing 'syntax' to bring up all the commands related to syntax highlighting.
-Type 'install' to use the Package Controll Install command.
+Type 'install' to use the Package Control Install command.

 {:.figure}
 ![Install Package](./images/manual/sb3-installPack.png)